 Desktop & R&D Units

-This laboratory twin screw extruder is built for polymer R&D teams that need repeatable lab compounding, additive screening, devolatilization trials, and small-batch scale-up data before committing to a production line.
+This desktop laboratory twin screw extruder (21 mm parallel twin, 1–5 kg/h, 220 V household power) is built for polymer R&D teams that need repeatable compounding, additive screening, and recycled polymer formulation trials without industrial infrastructure.

 Searchers comparing a laboratory twin screw extruder often also need to evaluate pre-processing, sister lab equipment, or the production-scale pelletizing route.